-Those of you who read about my journey to Rotterdam with Flixbus will know that I arrived to the city super early!
+Those of you who read about my journey to Rotterdam with Flixbus will know that I arrived in the city super early!

-So after dropping my luggage off at Hostel ROOM (read the review here) I decided to take a walk around to the Erasmus Bridge and grab some photos of the skyline before the festival kicked off.
+So after dropping my luggage off at Hostel ROOM (read the review here), I decided to take a walk to the Erasmus Bridge and grab some photos of the skyline before the festival kicked off.

 Let’s just say, the area was already buzzing!

 It soon became clear that the festival wasn’t just a celebration of culture, but a great weekend for families and friends.
 The demonstrations are interactive and especially child-friendly.
 And even better was that so many people taking part had dressed up especially for the occasion!

 One of my personal favourite experiences was bumping into the Sea Shanty Choirs that were dotted around the city!
 If you want to find them next year, they seemed to be based around the Maritime Museum!

 Not only were they dressed the part, but they brought so much enthusiasm, laughter and joy to the crowds watching.

 It has to be said that the crowds watching were mostly silver-haired and over 60.
 I definitely stood out as I swayed along with them, grinning from ear to ear.